 It’s a good idea to first check if there’s at least some people who would join.
 You might already know other local postcrossers, so ask them if they would like to meet over some postcards and coffee!
 If you don’t know anyone yet, then perhaps it’s a good idea to try to find some local postcrossers on the forum or, instead, try to join an existing meetup that you can travel to.

 Have you found that there’s enough interest for a meetup in your area?
-Then go ahead and announce it!
-You’ll need to create a topic for your meetup here in the forum so that others know about it.
+Great!
+Then go ahead and announce it here in the forum.
+You’ll need to create a topic for your meetup at least 14 days ahead of it, so that other local postcrossers get the chance to know about it and decide to join.
 For ease of viewing by members, you can use the following template for the thread: